erikmd/git-scripts/README.md

   If the REMOTE argument is omitted, it defaults to "origin".
   REMOTE must point to a GitHub repository.

-  This command creates (or *overrides*) a local branch named "pr/ID", matching the source branch for PR #ID submitted in the REMOTE repo, setting its upstream branch so that one can force-push to the fork.
+  This command creates (and overwrites) a local branch named "pr/ID", matching the source branch for PR #ID submitted in the REMOTE repo, setting its upstream branch so that one can force-push to the fork (using an SSH URL); it reuses (if applicable) an existing remote matching that URL, or creates a remote named REMOTE-fork-for-pr-ID.

   Flag -f overwrites the local branch pr/ID even if it already exists.
   In general, it is a good idea to pass flag -f, unless we already ran